algolia/magento/_src/m1-backend.md

 layout: m1-documentation
 title: Custom events
 permalink: /doc/m1/backend/
+description: The Algolia extension for Magento provides custom events to modify the extension's behaviour
 ---

 For developers the extension provides custom events to hook custom code on top of Algolia Search extension.